 Metrics and Scrum

 If you consider metrics as bureaucratic paperwork (the archenemy of Agile), you would be wrong.
-One of the pillars of the Agile spirit is empirical adaptation and continuous improvement of our processes.
+One of the pillars of the Agile spirit is the empirical adaptation and continuous improvement of our processes.
 This is exercised during the Retrospective meeting, a ceremony explicitly used for that purpose.
 It is during that meeting where processes are analyzed, and adjustments are made in order to improve them after each Sprint.

 If you do not have a tool to effectively assess if the adjustments that you make have the desired impact, you will be walking in the dark, left alone with nothing more than a subjective feeling of whether your processes have improved or not.